koenrane/KR-new-site/content/satisficers-tend-to-seek-power-instrumental-convergence-via.md

 So far, I proved something like "if the agent has a utility function over fruits, then for at least 2/3 of possible utility functions it could have, it'll be optimal to choose something from {🍌,🍎}."
 This is because for every way 🍒 could be strictly optimal, you can make a new utility function that permutes the 🍒 and 🍎 reward, and another new one that permutes the 🍌 and 🍒 reward.
 So for every "I like 🍒 strictly more" utility function, there's at least two permuted variants which strictly prefer 🍎 or 🍌.
 Superficially, it seems like this argument relies on optimal decision-making.

-But that's not true.
+This argument does not, in fact, rely on optimal decision-making.
 The crux is instead that we can _flexibly retarget_ the decision-making of the agent: **For every way the agent could end up choosing 🍒, we change a variable in its cognition (its utility function) and make it choose the 🍌 or 🍎 instead.**

 Many decision-making procedures are like this.
 First, a few definitions.